Hipo/university-domains-list/README.md

  - Use free hosted-API.
  - Use the tiny Python app to serve a fast API that you can query data.

+### Update - New structure

+After September of 2017, we changed our structure to support multiple domains and web pages.
+With this update, "domain" and "web_page" fields changed as list with "domains" and "web_pages" fields respectively.

 ### 1 - Using the Data Source